 My final question would be how long they would last.
 I typically swim 3x a week for 60-90mins a time.
 Then racing from May through to September.
 I normally go through 4 pairs of goggles a year due to them losing their anti-fog.
 The Form Goggles are expensive.
 I wonder what the longevity of them would be.
 They are definitely a luxury product and this makes me question their longevity.
 It will be interesting to see.

 Open Water Swimming Testing

-I am keen to see how I find using then when I swim in open water.
+As part of my test for the Form goggles review I was keen to see how I found using then when I swim in open water.
 I don’t imagine they would be as disorientating and I think the information regarding pace over 100m would be really useful during open water swim set.
 My intention was to try them out in April when the lakes opened.
 Unfortunately due to the Corona Virus outbreak this won’t be possible at the moment.
 Hopefully I’ll get to use them in the lakes soon and can provide an update!